-If you like this blog, you’ll love my newsletters “You are Enough Just as You Are” for a sample.
+If you like this blog, you’ll also like my newsletters.
 It’s written only for my insiders who sign up, and provides weekly insights, not only from me, but from others I admire.

 Looking forward to welcoming you to my growing list of insiders!